renevoorburg/oailite/README.md

 # dbstore.sh
-A helper script to dbwalker.sh, used when a destination database is specified in dbwalker.sh.
+A helper script to `dbwalker.sh`, called when a destination database has been specified.